csbonang/bonang_CodeQuiz/README.md

 4. When all questions are answered or the timer reaches 0, then the game is over
 5. When the game is over, then I can save my initials and my score

 # Noteworthy Features
-1. timer turns red when quiz is over or user finishes quiz early
-2. extra points are allotted to user's score if they complete the quiz early
+1. extra points are allotted to user's score if they complete the quiz early
-3. able to clear highschore board
+2. able to clear highschore board
-4. able to go back to start page
+3. able to go back to start page
-5. correct/ incorrect appears once user selects their answer
+4. correct/ incorrect appears once user selects their answer
+5. questions are randomized
+6. Scores are ordered from highest to lowest
+7. Time is decremented by 5 if the user answers the question incorrectly.

 # Screenshot
 <b>START PAGE</b> <br>